Goal Setting: How to Set and Achieve Your Goals

 Is your goal meaningful?

 Ask yourself, why does this goal matter to you?
 Dig deep to make sure your goal is consistent with your values and is in alignment with your desired lifestyle.
-If your goal goes against your values or lifestyle, it’ll be hard to stick to.
+If your goal goes against your values or lifestyle, it’ll be hard to stick to and hard to build a habit.

 Is your goal achievable?